DevaSankarUl/Driver-sProject/README.md

 commutor is an online platform  for people who are facing to choose a driver .
-Here they can book for a driver and an addittional feature like car wash slot also can book for a user.instant orderdetails can display imnm this platform like pick drpo and cancel
+Here they can book for a driver and an addittional feature like car wash slot also can book for a user.instant orderdetails can display in this platform like pick drop and cancel